State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Outer subphotospheric particle acceleration sites

 \section{Outer subphotospheric particle acceleration sites}

-In this section, we focus on unsuccessful jets, which are smothered in the stellar envelope or within an extended envelope.
-A cartoon displaying these possible outcomes is shown in Fig.~\ref{fig:jetfate}.
-We discuss the conditions that must be fulfilled in order to produce an unsuccessful jet and the relevant particle acceleration sites.
+which are smothered in the stellar envelope or within an extended envelope.
+A cartoon displaying the possible {jet fate} is shown in Fig.~\ref{fig:jetfate}.
+We discuss the conditions that must be fulfilled in order to produce an unsuccessful jet and the relevant particle acceleration sites. {Note that both in the case of successful and unsuccessful jets, the high-pressure cocoon breaks out from the star and the extended envelope, if any.
+However, particle acceleration is not efficient at these sites; we refer the interested reader to Appendix~\ref{app:C} for an overview of the acceleration sites in the cocoon.}